 It depends on the notarial delivery.
 This means that even if you purchase your home in 2022 but have the transfer deed only in 2023, the 10.1 % transfer tax will apply.

 Homebuyers aged 18 to 35 who buy their first property worth less than €400.000 gain a transfer tax exemption of 2%.
 If you plan to buy over €400.000, you need to pay 2% of the property transfer tax.

-It means that you need fewer savings to close your mortgage, and you can keep more of your savings in your pocket.
-Currently, the property transfer tax (overdrachtsbelasting) is 2% of the purchase price.
+You need fewer savings to close your mortgage, and you can keep more of your savings in your pocket.
+The property transfer tax (overdrachtsbelasting) is 2% of the purchase price.
 If you buy a residential property in the Netherlands, you must pay 2 percent of the property price on tax.

-|Moving homes (when you buy your second property)||2%||8%|
+|Moving homes (when you buy your second property)||2%||8% *|

 For example, if you plan to buy a commercial property, a holiday home, or a buy-to-let property, you pay 8% from the next year.
 If you decide to move houses, you pay a transfer tax of 2 % for the second residential property.

 When you buy a home in the Netherlands, you must pay closing fees, including a transfer tax, the cost for a bank guarantee, real estate agent, notary, translator, valuation report, bank guarantee, and mortgage advice.

 Mortgage closing fees are tax-deductible in the Netherlands.
 You can receive a tax return on the valuation report, mortgage brokerage, and advisory and mortgage-related fees at the notary (deed of mortgage and public land records).